U.S. Citizenship And Naturalization Lawyer Services

 To become an American citizen, you will need to pay a $640 filing fee.
 In addition to the filing fee, you may need to pay the $85 biometric fee, bringing your total to $725.
 Applicants who are 75 years of age or older are not required to pay the biometric fee.

 The time it takes to become a U.S. citizen varies on a case-by-case basis.
-However, in most cases, it can take anywhere between 6 months and 1 year.
-This is because there are multiple steps you need to complete, such as filing your Form N-400, attending your citizenship interview, passing your naturalization test, and so forth.
-If your citizenship request is denied, you will then have to start the process all over again.
+However, in most instances, it can take anywhere between six months and one year.
+This is because there are multiple steps to complete, such as filing your Form N-400, attending your citizenship interview, passing your naturalization test and so forth.
+If your citizenship request is denied, then you will have to start the process all over again.

 In some instances, your citizenship can be revoked through a process called denaturalization.
 Although rare, you can have your U.S. citizenship stripped away, and you will be deported.
-Some instances where your citizenship can be revoked include:
+Some instances in which your citizenship can be revoked include:

 - Obtaining naturalization illegally